 Follow Us!
 Like Our Page!

-As a member of the Southern First Nations Network of Care (SFNNC), the Service Support Specialist is to act as a direct resource and liaison for the SFNNC with key collaterals and stakeholders.
-Duties and key responsibilities may be adjusted depending on the child welfare reforms.
+The Service Support Specialist (6 month term) is to act as a direct resource and liaison for the SFNNC with key collaterals and stakeholders.
+Duties and key responsibilities may be adjusted depending on child welfare reforms.
 Working in collaboration with the finance department (Single Envelope Funding, reporting, program/policy development).
-Knowledge and understanding of child welfare practices and how that relates to Indigenous populations, including awareness of the evolution of the structure of child and family Services in Manitoba (AJI-CWI, Bill C-92).
+Knowledge and understanding of child welfare practices and how that relates to Indigenous populations, including awareness of the evolution of the structure of child and family services in Manitoba (AJI-CWI, Bill C-92).

 Key Responsibilities: